Featured Community

 Community News, Featured Community, Speaking Engagements

-Resource Speaker at TED TALK: Cultural Heritage Discussion and Excellent Photography Convention 2025
+Resource Speaker at Cultural Heritage Discussion and Excellent Photography Convention 2025

 2 years ago, I was here at Cavite State University Quadrangle for graduation practice.
 Today, I stepped on the stage as a guest speaker for SET Convention.
 Thank you sooooo much to all the people behind the success of this event.
 I am honored to share my stories as your tita and ate alumna.
 Being part of this celebration is truly one for the books, mabuhay ang turismo ng Pilipinas!
 TED TALK: Cultural Heritage Discussion and Excellent Photography Convention 2025 yourtitaja.com #Yourtitaja#TitaJa2025

-Resource Speaker at TED TALK: Cultural Heritage Discussion and Excellent Photography Convention 2025 Read Post »
+Resource Speaker at Cultural Heritage Discussion and Excellent Photography Convention 2025 Read Post »

 Community News, Featured Community, Speaking Engagements